Tony Noon Scholarship

 The Tony Noon fund is aimed at helping students who are aspiring to, or considering, a career in upstream petroleum in any discipline directly related to the industry.
 This could include, but is not restricted to, exploration, safety, engineering, environmental management, economic or legal areas.

 The KA Richards Scholarship was established in 1989 to encourage professional development to the benefit of the industry.
-The scholarship is tenable for one year for Masters study or for three years full time for a doctoral degree, or for an appropriate length of part-time study.
+The scholarship offers a maximum of $10,000 a year and is tenable for one year for Masters study or for three years full time for a doctoral degree, or for an appropriate length of part-time study.
 It cannot be renewed or extended.

 Details of APPEA’s Oil & Gas Industry 2013 Engineering Scholarships will be coming soon.